ALTaleX531/OpenGlass/README.md

 > [!NOTE]
 > This project currently maintains two branches
-> - [master](https://github.com/ALTaleX531/OpenGlass/tree/master) It has many features and relatively fewer bugs, but the performance is average.
+> - [master](https://github.com/ALTaleX531/OpenGlass/tree/master) It has many features and relatively fewer bugs.
 It depends on `dcomp` and `Windows.UI.Composition`.
+It is recommended for those who want to experience more features or are using Windows 11.
 > - [legacy](https://github.com/ALTaleX531/OpenGlass/tree/legacy) It has few features, but its performance is much better than the master branch.
 It is implemented in a similar way to glass8.
+It is recommended for those who wish to experience the high performance glass effect.
+It is NOT available for Windows 11.
 >
 > I don't have that much time to maintain both branches at the same time, so they may rarely get updated, but feel free to submit PRs.

-This branch is designed for Windows 10 2004 to Windows 11 23H2.
-It works with Windows 10 1809 at a minimum, but I highly recommend you to use Windows 10 22H2.
+This branch works for Windows 10 1809 to Windows 11 23H2.

 Some simple tests show that at lower blur radius this branch performs slightly worse than glass8, but at higher blur radius the performance will be a bit better.
 For some applications where `DwmEnableBlurBehind` and `DwmExtendFrameIntoClientArea` are used in combination, this branch performs almost twice as well as glass8.
 > [!IMPORTANT]